Isabela192/Isabela192/README.md

 Welcome to my GitHub!

-I'm currently woking as a software engineer at @Nubank
+I'm currently woking as a software engineer at Nubank

 <h2  align='center'>✨✨ There are 336 remaining in 2025 ✨✨ </h2>